Buddy (dog actor)

 Buddy (c.
 1988 – February 10, 1998) was a Golden Retriever dog actor.
 He was best known for playing the title role in the 1997 film Air Bud.

 Early life

 Buddy was found by Kevin di Cicco as a stray dog in the Sierra Nevada in the summer of 1989.
-Di Cicco adopted the disheveled Golden Retriever and brought him home to San Diego, California, where he trained the dog in the sports of basketball, baseball, football, soccer, and hockey.
+Di Cicco adopted the dishevelled Golden Retriever and brought him home to San Diego, California, where he trained the dog in the sports of basketball, baseball, football, soccer, and hockey.
 Buddy's most eagerly awaited sport was basketball.
 Di Cicco revealed that Buddy tried to bite the ball, but its slipperiness, enhanced by saliva or more efficiently by olive oil, would propel it from his mouth.

 Early appearances

 His first appearance was on America's Funniest Home Videos.
 He then gained further fame bouncing a basketball off his muzzle and into a basketball hoop on the "Stupid Pet Tricks" segment of Late Night with David Letterman.
 Buddy appeared three times on Late Night and David Letterman's next show, Late Show with David Letterman.